 Of course, many software development companies possess certain expertise in developing web and mobile apps with trendy and intuitive UI.
 However, you will be surprised to learn that there are plenty of system integrators who focus solely on architecture, server infrastructure, and firmware development.

 One aspect of selecting a vendor that requires your special attention is definitely examining their operation processes, like their time to engage, project knowledge handling, etc.

 While IoT platforms are usually large-scale projects involving significant LOE for implementation, it just happens that employees rotate on such projects.
 It is of vital importance to discover if a vendor has a secure knowledge retention process in place.

-Response time, communication skills, and cultural background awareness are some other key factors to look at, besides the development capabilities, when evaluating your candidates.
+Response time, communication skills, and cultural background awareness are some other key factors to look at besides the development capabilities when evaluating potential IoT developers to hire.

 - Do they have a strict policy on response time?